Salma Shah

-She has been a director of Kraken Strategy Limited since 2019, and is a Policy Fellow alumnus of Centre for Science and Policy.
+She has been a director of Kraken Strategy Limited since 2019, and is a Policy Fellow alumna of Centre for Science and Policy.
+She is also a Trustee of the think tank Policy Exchange.

 Early life

-Shah was born in July 1984 in the United Kingdom to immigrant parents from Pakistan.
+Shah was born in July 1984 in the United Kingdom to parents who immigrated from Pakistan and India.

 Career

-Salma worked for Sir Alan Duncan who was then a member of the Conservative Party Shadow Cabinet as an adviser and then a press officer for the Conservative Party.
-From 2014, she was a producer at the BBC helping to produce Today programme on Radio 4.
+Shah worked for Alan Duncan who was then a member of the Conservative Party Shadow Cabinet as an adviser and then a press officer for the Conservative Party.
+From 2014, she was a producer at the BBC helping to produce the Today programme on Radio 4.
 Shah worked as a special adviser in the Conservative government, specialising in public policy.